Dairy cows barn at the University Dairy Research Farm in Mayagüez, Puerto Rico.

 The dairy industry faces a labor shortage and with the uncertainty associated with the U.S. immigration issues, there seems to be only one direction, forward.
 The time has come to search for solutions and establish new collaborations.

-To help facilitate bringing farmers with solutions for the lack of skilled and available workers a team from SDSU Extension that includes Dr. Karla A. Hernandez (SDSU Extension Forages Field Specialist), Dr. Maristela Rovai, (Assistant Professor & SDSU Extension Dairy Specialist), and Dr. Alvaro Garcia (SDSU Extension Agriculture & Natural Resources Program Director) proposed to build a legal agreement between Puerto Rico and South Dakota.
+To help facilitate bringing farmers with solutions for the lack of skilled and available workers a team from SDSU Extension that includes Dr. Karla A. Hernandez (former SDSU Extension Forages Field Specialist), Dr. Maristela Rovai, (Assistant Professor & SDSU Extension Dairy Specialist), and Dr. Alvaro Garcia (SDSU Extension Agriculture & Natural Resources Program Director) proposed to build a legal agreement between Puerto Rico and South Dakota.
 This proposal was sponsored by the South Dakota Community Foundation with the aim of identifying dairy producers’ acceptability in recruiting Puerto Rican workers, as well as seeking the interest of the latter to immigrate to South Dakota in search for employment opportunities.

 About Puerto Rico